-“Decisions about how to handle real estate investments prior to retirement are extremely individual, but in general, investors need to consider what their cash flow will be like in retirement and how they want to handle their real estate investments in the context of family dynamics,” said Malia Haskins, a wealth strategy consultant with RBC Wealth Management in Minneapolis, Minn.
+“Decisions about how to handle real estate investments prior to retirement are extremely individual, but in general, investors need to consider what their cash flow will be like in retirement and how they want to handle their real estate investments in the context of family dynamics,” says Christine Gehring, a wealth planning consultant with RBC Wealth Management-U.S.

 Here are three tactics to consider: